-Councillors may wish to involve a colleague or planning officer in such meetings.
-It is essential that councillors do not become involved in the negotiation process, but direct applicants to the case officer to carry out the relevant negotiations. - 16.1 Pre-application discussions with potential applicants are an essential part of the planning process and help identify problems and address issues before the submission of an application.
+- 14.1 Pre-application discussions with potential applicants are an essential part of the planning process and help identify problems and address issues before the submission of an application.
 They can also be used to identify the right means of engagement before and during the application process.
 Such discussions are led by officers and the Council has a paid pre-application advice service and PPA service in place to ensure all discussions take place correctly.
 Councillors should be cautious of being approached in an attempt to circumvent this normal process.
-If any enquiries are received about obtaining pre-application advice, the Councillor should direct the enquirer to the Council's website: Apply for our pre-application advice - Guildford Borough Council.
+If any enquiries are received about obtaining pre-application advice, the Councillor should direct the enquirer to the Council's website: Apply for our pre-application advice Guildford Borough Council.
 Pre-application advice is confidential until the submission of an application and the applicant's consent must be gained before disclosing the advice.
-If a Councillor takes part in the pre-application process, they must be mindful of this confidentiality.

-- 16.2 If a potential applicant requests a meeting with a Councillor, either before or after a preapplication enquiry has been made, the Councillor should contact officers before agreeing.
+If a Councillor takes part in the pre-application process, they must be mindful of this confidentiality. - 14.2 If a potential applicant requests a meeting with a Councillor, either before or after a pre-application enquiry has been made, the Councillor should contact officers before agreeing.
 The officer will advise whether a meeting at this stage is appropriate.
 If a meeting does take place as a matter of course an officer should be present.
-These should generally be in exceptional circumstances so as not to undermine normal pre-application discussions and to ensure good use of officer and Councillor time. - 16.3 For large scale development proposals, it is appropriate to include relevant Councillors; however, this will normally be a briefing from officers rather that as direct engagement with the developer.
-Initially it will be for the officer to determine whether this briefing should take place. - 16.4 As part of the pre-application advice process on larger developments a Design Review
+These should generally be in exceptional circumstances so as not to undermine normal pre-application discussions and to ensure good use of officer and Councillor time. - 14.3 For large scale development proposals, it is appropriate to include relevant Councillors; however, this will normally be a briefing from officers rather that as direct engagement with the developer.
+Initially it will be for the officer to determine whether this briefing should take place.

-Panel process is also offered.
+- 14.4 As part of the pre-application advice process on larger developments a Design Review Panel process is also offered.
 This comprises design experts who are independent from the Council, more information on this process is available online.
-Relevant ward councillors would be invited to attend that review. - There should be a record of any meetings which take place.
+Relevant ward councillors would be invited to attend that review. - 14.5 There should be a record of any meetings which take place.
 It should be agreed ahead of the meeting who will be responsible for taking notes/records (applicant/officer/ councillor etc).
 Before being finalised, those notes should be circulated to attendees to ensure transparency.
 A copy will then be placed on the pre-app file for record. - 16.6 Occasionally, a third party may make a request to make an informal presentation to councillors on development proposals that do not form part of any formal planning application, and which do not fall within the formal Application or Pre-Application process.
 The Council has adopted a protocol to establish clear guidance to third parties and the Council in respect of such requests, and to promote an environment of openness and transparency.
 The protocol is attached as Annex 2.